Sonnet 231

 Why suffer censure from some petty pen

-That sees no color in another’s ink,
+That feels no fervor in another’s ink,

 Why pageant skill to mediocrity,

-How can a dullard yet with brilliance see
+How can a dullard yet with brilliance see,

 Let bards be judged by words they fairly writ